 According to the U.S. Citizenship and Immigration Services (USCIS), Form I-9 can “verify the identity and employment authorization of individuals hired for employment in the United States.”

-In other words, Form I-9 confirms that your workers are authorized to legally work in the country.
+In other words, Form I-9 confirms that your workers are authorized to legally work in the country under federal law.

 Which Employers Are Required to Complete Form I-9?